Sage Bambino Plus Review

 9 Bars of Pressure

-Another impressive feature of the Bambino plus, is the 9 bars of pressure – which is the ideal pressure for espresso coffee.
-You’ll see lots of lower cost espresso coffee coffee machines, and even some at a similar price point to the Bambino, being marketed as 15 bar pump machines, along with marketing blurb which appears to insist that 15 bars of pressure is a good thing.
+Another impressive feature of the Bambino plus, is the 9 bars of pressure – which is the ideal pressure for espresso coffee coffee.
+You’ll see lots of lower cost espresso coffee coffee machines, and even some at a similar price point to the Bambino, being marketed as 15 bar pump machines, along with marketing blurb which appears to insist that 15 bars of pressure is a beneficial thing.

 Single Baskets Vs. Dual Wall Baskets